SVP64 Branch Conditional behaviour

 VLSET and CTR-test combined

-If both CTR-test and VLSET Modes are requested, it's important to observe the correct order.
+If both CTR-test and VLSET Modes are requested, it is important to observe the correct order.
 What occurs depends on whether VLi is enabled, because VLi affects the length, VL.

 If VLi (VL truncate inclusive) is set: